MapStory/mapstory-community/roadmap.md

 For a Registered User, exploring is about initiating action.
 A registered user goes to a StoryLayer, for example, with the intent of potentially improving it through editing, or using it for a mapstory they want to tell.
 A registered user goes to a MapStory with the intent of potentially using the layers used in that story to go off and make their own story.
 Registered users are also empowered to be curators or peer reviewers...adding ratings, flags and comments to content as they see it.
 The initial action of exploring is similar for registered and non-registered users...they want to find content that interests them.
 But their powers of action around content once they get to what they are looking for are different.

+#### In 2017, the priorities for improving the exploring experience are:

 **[Locate StoryLayers and MapStories in Space and Time](items/search.md)**

 **[Show StoryLayers and MapStories that are "related" to each other](items/related-content.md)**